Improving Zero-Shot Cross-Lingual Transfer Learning via Robust Training: Related Work

 \section{Related Work}

-\paragraph{Zero-shot cross-lingual transfer.} In recent years, several pre-trained multilingual language models are proposed for zero-shot cross-lingual transfer, such as multilingual BERT \cite{Devlin19bert}, XLM \cite{ConneauL19xlm}, and XLM-R \cite{Conneau20xlmr}.
-Many studies focus on the factors making zero-shot cross-lingual transfer work \cite{K20mberts1,Lauscher20mberts2,Conneau20mberts3,Artetxe20mberts4,Dufter20mberts5}.
-Some people benchmark different types of zero-shot cross-lingual transfer tasks \cite{Hu20xtreme,Liang20xglue}.
-Various techniques are proposed to improve the transfer performance, such as embedding space alignment \cite{Cao20align1,Pan21align2,Dou21align3} and meta learning \cite{Nooralahzadeh20meta}.
+\paragraph{Zero-shot cross-lingual transfer learning.} In recent years, several pre-trained multilingual language models are proposed for zero-shot cross-lingual transfer, including multilingual BERT \cite{Devlin19bert}, XLM \cite{ConneauL19xlm}, and XLM-R \cite{Conneau20xlmr,Goyal21xlmrxl}.
+Many studies put attentions on the rationales that make zero-shot cross-lingual transfer work \cite{K20mberts1,Lauscher20mberts2,Conneau20mberts3,Artetxe20mberts4,Dufter20mberts5}.
+Various tasks and datasests are presented to facilitate zero-shot cross-lingual transfer learning \cite{Conneau18xnli,Yang19pawsx,Clark20tydi,Artetxe20mberts4,Lewis20mlqa}.
+XTREME \cite{Hu20xtreme} and XGLUE \cite{Liang20xglue} further provide benchmarks for zero-shot cross-lingual transfer learning.